8th Canadian Hussars (Princess Louise's): South African War

 The regiment contributed volunteers for the Canadian Contingents that served in South Africa.

-The Great War
+Great War

-The 6th Regiment, Canadian Mounted Rifles Battalion, CEF, was authorized on 7 November 1914 and embarked for England on 17 July 1915.
+The 6th Regiment, Canadian Mounted Rifles, CEF, was authorized on 7 November 1914 and embarked for England on 17 July 1915.
 It disembarked in France on 24 October 1915, where it continued to train until 2 January 1916 when its personnel were absorbed by the 4th Battalion, Canadian Mounted Rifles and the 5th Battalion, Canadian Mounted Rifles, CEF.
 The regiment disbanded on 18 February 1918.
+Starting in 1920, the 6th Regiment was perpetuated by the King's Canadian Hussars, which was converted to an artillery unit in 1939.
+Perpetuation of the 6th Regiment was reassigned in 1960 to the 8th Canadian Hussars.

-The Second World War
+Second World War

 The Second World War provided the regiment's first opportunity for active service as a formed unit.
 The regiment mobilized as the 4th Canadian Motorcycle Regiment, CASF (8 NBH) on 24 May 1940.
 It was converted to armour and redesignated as the "8th Princess Louise's (New Brunswick) Hussars) CAC, CASF", on 9 February 1941; as the 5th Armoured Regiment (8th Princess Louise's (New Brunswick) Hussars, CASF, on 11 February 1941.